A 9-year-old 'Guardian of the Galaxy' applies for NASA job

 NASA replied to the letter and Jack even got a phone call from Planetary Research Director Jonathan Rall.

-In the letter they congratulated Jack on his interest and offered some extra insights about the job.
+In the letter, they congratulated Jack on his interest and offered some extra insights about the job.

 "It's about protecting Earth from tiny microbes when we bring back samples from the Moon, asteroids and Mars.
 It's also about protecting other planets and moons from our germs as we responsibly explore the Solar System," wrote James L. Green, director of NASA's planetary science division.